numbers0580/numbers0580/README.md

 Host: "Seriously, Peter, wrong room!
 I'll get the hotel clerk to help you find the right meeting for ..."

-Me: "...
-I excelled in Math and the sciences.
+Me: "... and I excelled in Math and the sciences.
 As a result, I was invited to enroll in a Computer Programming class in high school.
 I immediately fell in love.
 You see, while I was advancing in the natural sciences, I struggled and floundered with anything creative.
 I couldn't draw or paint, write, play music, or dance.
 But programming bridged that logical side of my mind with the budding creative side.
 And yes, I felt a rush -- a high -- I never felt before, and I craved more ..."

 Hotel Clerk: "Hello, sir.
 If you'll please follow me, I can help you find the conference room you're ..."